lguangyu/AudioBatchOrganize/README.md

 * In some cases, conflict file names cannot be recognized
 * Need file name mangling to trim down those longer than system file name limit
+* Certain versions of `shntool` can experience error dealing with >16bit formats